philnash/bitly/README.txt

 You can then use that client to shorten or expand urls or return more information or statistics as so:

 bitly.shorten('http://www.google.com')
-bitly.expand('wQaT')
-bitly.info('http://bit.ly/wQaT')
+bitly.shorten('http://www.google.com', 'keyword') # returns a shortened url using the given keyword bitly.expand('wQaT') bitly.info('http://bit.ly/wQaT')
 bitly.stats('http://bit.ly/wQaT')